LPD-EPFL-ML/X-MAP/README.md

 We also provide a docker image for your convenience.

 If you do not have `docker` and `docker-compose` installed on your machine, please check the [official configuration guidance](https://www.docker.com/products/overview) for installation guidelines.
-Otherwise, open your console, go to the `platform` folder, and execute the below-mentioned command to setup the corresponding docker image.
+Next, open the console, go to the `platform` folder, and execute the below-mentioned command to setup the corresponding docker image.

 ```
 docker-compose build
 ```

 ## Build
-Once you modify the scripts in `X-MAP` folder, you should rebuild the package using the following command:
+Once you have modified the scripts in `X-MAP` folder, you should rebuild the package using the following command:

 ```
 python setup.py install
 ```

-You will find an egg file, located in `dist/xmap-0.1.0-py3.5.egg`, that you will use for your application.
+We provide an egg file, located in `dist/xmap-0.1.0-py3.5.egg`, that you could use for your application.

 ## Running the tests
 ### Prerequisites
-X-MAP is tested on real-traces of [Amazon Dataset](https://snap.stanford.edu/data/web-Amazon.html).
-For current implementation, the input data follows the following format:
+X-MAP is tested on real-traces from [Amazon](https://snap.stanford.edu/data/web-Amazon.html).
+For current implementation, the input data follows the below-mentioned format:
 `<userid>\t<itemid>\t<rating>\t<timestamp>`.

-Note that the timestamp is required if you want to incorporate temporal behaviour which is also provided by the AlterEgos.
+Note that the timestamp is required if you want to implement algorithms incorporating temporal behaviour of users which is also supported by AlterEgos.

 ### Run X-MAP
 We provide here two demonstrations: `twodomain_demo.py` and `multidomain_demo.py`.
 You can also tune the parameters in the file `parameters.yaml`.